The beautiful Silver Circle of Iceland in a modified Super Jeep

 There is another waterfall almost next to Hraunfossar, called Barnafoss or Children's Fall, as a great tragedy happened here when two boys drowned in the waterfall as they were crossing the river on the stone arch.
 When their mother found out what had happened, she had the stone arch destroyed.

-By these falls one realizes how forceful the glacial river Hvítá is where it runs in a narrow ravine and forces itself through a small stone arch in the river.
-It always scares me a little standing so close to such powerful forces of nature.
+By these falls, one realizes how forceful the glacial river Hvítá is, where it runs in a narrow ravine and forces itself through a small stone arch in the river.
+It always scares me a little to stand so close to such powerful forces of nature.

 You can walk across the glacial river Hvítá on a pedestrian bridge called Barnafossbrú bridge to see the waterfall from a different angle.